Translation disclaimer (Translation disclaimer)

 • and other issues on the moors that have been identified as having a detrimental effect to the public.

-• For our Dog Control PSPOs, we propose to bring in a requirement that:
+• For our Dog Control PSPOs, there is now a requirement that:

 • A person in charge of a dog must have with them a means to pick up dog excrement;